spaansba/PowerTree/docs/Show-PowerTreeRegistry.md

 ### -SortValuesByType

 Sorts registry values by their data type.
+This will group all strings/binary etc for a key

 ```yaml
 Type: SwitchParameter